Free Java Resources and Tools

 Kaffe is a Java virtual machine (JVM), developed independently of Sun, that supports PersonalJava 1.1 bytecode and comes with its own standard class libraries, beans, Abstract Window Toolkit (AWT), and native libraries.
 There is even a just-in-time (JIT) compiler.
 The entire works comes with source code (under LGPL).
 If you need some other license for the code, the site says that you can actually pay them for a license with less encumberances.

 This Java virtual machine, from the Hungry Programmers, comes with source code (under LGPL).
 Like Kaffe, it was written independently of Sun.
 It looks like it supports a lot of Java 1.1 and 1.2.
+However, it doesn't seem to have been updated since 1998.

 Free Java Debuggers and Lint